QAAFI/DCaPS/README.md

 For model detail, please visit the documentation page on http://www.dcaps.net.au.

-## Model Description
+## Code Structure

-* There are several classes which are all owned by the PhotsynthesisModel class.
+There are several classes which are all owned by the PhotosynthesisModel class.
 Following is a list of the main sub model and a brief list of their functionality:

 * EnvironmentModel
      * Calculates solar geometry
      * Calculates diurnal radiation, temperature and VPD
 * LeafCanopy
-     * Calculuates diurnal sunlit / shaded LAI (Leaf Area Index)
+     * Calculates diurnal sunlit / shaded LAI (Leaf Area Index)
      * Calculates absorbed radiation
      * Calculates leaf nitrogen
 * SunlitCanopy / ShadedCanopy